slowernews/wisdom-tldr/chapters/chapter_1_self.md

 ---
 ## On respect

+> *'Everyone you will ever meet knows something you don’t.' -- Bill Nye*

 > *'There is nothing noble in being superior to your fellow man; true nobility is being superior to your former self.' -- Ernest Hemingway*

-> *'I myself am made entirely of flaws, stitched together with good intentions.' -- Augusten Burroughs*

 Ego is the unhealthy belief in our own importance.
 You are not perfect neither you'll ever be.